PSModule/Store/README.md

 ### Setup for a New Module

-To set up a new module to use the `Store` module, the following steps should be taken:
+To set up a new module to use the `Context` module, the following steps should be taken:

-1. Create a new store for the module -> `Set-Store -Name 'GitHub'`
+1. Create a new context for the module -> `Set-Context -Name 'GitHub'`
-2. Add some module configuration -> `Set-StoreConfig -Store 'GitHub' -Name 'ClientId' -Value '123456'`
+2. Add some module configuration -> `Set-ContextSetting -Context 'GitHub' -Name 'ClientId' -Value '123456'`
-3. Get the module configuration -> `Get-StoreConfig -Store 'GitHub' -Name 'ClientId'` -> `123456`
+3. Get the module configuration -> `Get-ContextSetting -Context 'GitHub' -Name 'ClientId'` -> `123456`
-   - Get-StoreData -Store 'GitHub' -> Returns all module configuration for the `GitHub` store.
+   - Get-ContextData -Context 'GitHub' -> Returns all module configuration for the `GitHub` context.
-4. Remove the module configuration -> `Remove-StoreConfig -Store 'GitHub' -Name 'ClientId'`
+4. Remove the module configuration -> `Remove-ContextSetting -Context 'GitHub' -Name 'ClientId'`

 ### Setup for a New Context

 To set up a new context for a user, the following steps should be taken:

-1. Create a new context for the user -> `Set-Store -Store 'GitHub.BobMarley'` -> Secret `GitHub.BobMarley` is created.
+1. Create a new context for the user -> `Set-Context -Context 'GitHub.BobMarley'` -> Secret `GitHub.BobMarley` is created.
-2. Add some user configuration -> `Set-StoreConfig -Store 'GitHub.BobMarley.AccessToken' -Name 'Secret' -Value '123456'` ->
+2. Add some user configuration -> `Set-ContextSetting -Context 'GitHub.BobMarley.AccessToken' -Name 'Secret' -Value '123456'` ->
    Secret `GitHub.BobMarley.AccessToken` is created.
-3. Get the user configuration -> `Get-StoreConfig -Store 'GitHub.BobMarley.AccessToken' -Name 'Secret' -AsPlainText` -> `123456`
+3. Get the user configuration -> `Get-ContextSetting -Context 'GitHub.BobMarley.AccessToken' -Name 'Secret' -AsPlainText` -> `123456`
-4. Remove the user configuration -> `Remove-Store -Name 'GitHub.BobMarley.AccessToken'` -> Secret `GitHub.BobMarley.AccessToken` is removed.
+4. Remove the user configuration -> `Remove-Context -Name 'GitHub.BobMarley.AccessToken'` -> Secret `GitHub.BobMarley.AccessToken` is removed.

 ## Contributing